Verball/bookbot/README.md

 # bookbot
-BookBot is my first project!
+BookBot is a small script to count letters in a book or block of text!